mccbc/notes/reviewer_comments.md

 8. "To our knowledge...never been quantified" should be updated to reflect recent studies that provide insights about related concepts.
 For example, Lao & Smith (2020; MNRAS, 497, 3925) use a parametrized boundary condition to incorporate some flexibility and Tomaselli & Ferrara (2021; MNRAS, 504, 89; equation A18) explore an alternative flux-free boundary condition.
 While this is qualitatively different than your approach and does not quantify errors, it is worth mentioning.

-    - **TODO:** **[Lao & Smith 2020's figure 12 demonstrate the exact disrepancy our solution corrects for, so this is not a good example of a boundary condition that improves upon Harrington.]**
+    - **TODO:** **[Lao & Smith 2020's figure 12 demonstrate the exact disrepancy our solution corrects for, so this is not a good example of a boundary condition that improves upon Harrington.
+Reference equation 36 --- same boundary condition as harrington.]**
     - **[Tomaselli & Ferrara 2021 use a flux-free boundary condition.
 See eq A18 in their appendix.
 It's not clear why this is worth mentioning, as it's just another incorrect boundary condition.]**

 9. In the last paragraph, please mention (after the Dijkstra sentence) that Lao & Smith (2020) generalize the slab and sphere solutions to arbitrary power-law density and emissivity profiles.